doug-moen/openscad2/functional_geometry/Programming.md

   bbox(d)=[ [xmin,ymin]-d, [xmax,ymax]+d ]);
 ```

-Now let's design a centred rectangle primitive, specified by `[dx,dy]`.
+Now let's design a centred rectangle primitive, where the width and height are specified by `[dx,dy]`.
-(Why centred?
-I want to provide a library of centred simple shapes, combined
-with a rich set of operators for positioning shapes, relative to the axes,
-or relative to other shapes.)

 The distance function is `max(-dx/2 - x, x - dx/2, -dy/2 - y, y - dy/2)`.